 The stalks and grassy tops of bulbless green onions—also called bunching onions, scallions, or spring onions—are commonly eaten raw in salads, dips, and stir-fries or cooked in soups.

-How to Harvest Onions:
+How to Harvest Onions

-After you fully lift the bulbs, let the bulbs dry for a few days on top of the ground—cover the bulbs with foliage to prevent sunburn–or spread them out in a shaded, warm, dry, well-ventilated place.
+- After you fully lift the bulbs, let the bulbs dry for a few days on top of the ground—cover the bulbs with foliage to prevent sunburn–or spread them out in a shaded, warm, dry, well-ventilated place.

-When the neck of a cured onion is tight and the outer scales are dry, cut the tops back with a garden pruner to about one inch and clip the shriveled roots.
+- When the neck of a cured onion is tight and the outer scales are dry, cut the tops back with a garden pruner to about one inch and clip the shriveled roots.
 Drying seals the top of the onion and keeps the bulb from forming a seed stalk.
 (Don’t allow bulbs to form seed stalks; that will leave them woody and unsuitable for storage and eating.)

-How to Store Onions:
+How to Store Onions

-Store bulb onions in a cool (35°-40°F/2°-4°C), dry, well-ventilated place.
+- Store bulb onions in a cool (35°-40°F/2°-4°C), dry, well-ventilated place.
 Store bulb onions in a hanging mesh bag if possible.
 Cured bulb onion will store for 5 to 8 months.
 If you harvest bulb onions while some of the tops are still green, use them right away—they will not keep.

-Store green onions in a perforated plastic bag in the vegetable crisper of the refrigerator.
+- Store green onions in a perforated plastic bag in the vegetable crisper of the refrigerator.
 Green onions will keep for 3 to 4 weeks.